The Raft Consensus Algorithm Raft logo

 This is "the Raft paper", which describes Raft in detail: In Search of an Understandable Consensus Algorithm (Extended Version) by Diego Ongaro and John Ousterhout.
 A slightly shorter version of this paper received a Best Paper Award at the 2014 USENIX Annual Technical Conference.

 Diego Ongaro's Ph.D. dissertation expands on the content of the paper in much more detail, and it includes a simpler cluster membership change algorithm.
+The dissertation also includes a formal specification of Raft written in TLA+; a slightly updated version of that specification is here.

 More Raft-related papers: